hashicorp/packer/website/source/docs/builders/openstack.html.md

     done over an insecure connection.
 By default this is false.

 -   `key` (string) - Client private key file path for SSL client authentication.
-    If ommited the OS\_KEY environment variable can be used.
+    If omitted the OS\_KEY environment variable can be used.

 -   `metadata` (object of key/value strings) - Glance metadata that will be applied to the image.